Animal Welfare Rules

 Private sellers and breeders must:

-• Include clear photos of the actual cat/kitten being offered.
+• include clear photos of the actual cat or kitten being offered;

-• Ensure the kitten’s age and DOB are correct.
+• ensure the kitten’s age and date of birth are correct;

-If you sell 6 or more animals per year, you must register with DAFM and display your
+If you sell 6 or more animals per year, you must:

 5. Rescue & Adoption Standards

-• Ensure cats are vet-checked, vaccinated, and neutered (where possible) before
+• ensure cats are vet-checked, vaccinated, and neutered (where possible) before adoption;

-• Accurately describe each cat’s temperament and special needs.
+• accurately describe each cat’s temperament and any special needs;

-• Never misrepresent a rehomed cat as “free” when fees apply.
+• never misrepresent a rehomed cat as “free” where fees apply.

 Cats.ie reserves the right to verify rescue credentials and remove unverified rescue listings.